AliRezaJoodi/Electronics_Exercises/PowerSupply_DcToDcConverter_Isolated_Flyback_NotSchmitt/README.md

 ## DC-DC Converter, Isolated, Flyback, Dual Low Power
-Note: A simple example for exercises.
-Note: It's better to use a PWM controller IC.
-Note: Using a toroidal ferrite for a flyback is not good.

 ### Photo
 v1.0
 ![](Pictures/v1.0.jpg)

+Note: A simple example Just for exercises.
+Note: Usable for low power.
+Note: It's better to use a PWM controller IC.
+Note: Using a toroidal ferrite for a flyback is not good.

 ### Simulate
 v2.0, Schematic